 The official cause of death was heatstroke, though his doctor later admitted to giving Jensen and his teammates a vasodilator prior to the race.

-1964 was not a good year for Olympic athletes competing at the Innsbruck Olympics.
-The first Olympian to die was Kazimierz Kay-Skrzypeski, a British luge racer.
+For Olympic athletes, 1964 was not a good year.
+This was the year the Olympics were held in Innsbruck, and the first athlete to die was Kazimierz Kay-Skrzypeski, a British luge racer.

 An investigation into the accident questioned his youth and inexperience, but blame ultimately was found to lie with the course.
 After another skier was seriously injured during practice, the course was slightly modified before the official start of the ski runs.